ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 <a name="lattice"></a>
 ## Modelling Area Data

+{% capture callout %}
-__The aim of this section is to carry out a spatial analysis on area data.__ This kind of data is normally found in epidemiological, ecological or social sciences studies.
-In brief, it reports the number of cases (generally of a disease) recorded per area, which could be an administrative district, such as a post-code area, council area, region and so on.
+This kind of data is normally found in epidemiological, ecological or social sciences studies.
+In brief, it reports a value (often it's the number of cases of a disease) per area, which could be an administrative district, such as a post-code area, council area, region and so on.
 The main characteristic of area data is that there are explicit neighbours for each or the areas, which makes computing the autocorrelation structure much easier.
+A special subset of area data is lattice data, which reports area data from a regular grid of cells (like the one we have here).
+This is genrally preferable as the space is split in more comparable areas and the space discretisation is more even.
+However, this is rarely the case, as lattice data is generally constructed specifically from points (in which case it would be best to use the points directly), while real area data generally is derived from surveys done at administrative district levels, which are not regular by nature.
+{% endcapture %}
+{% include callout.html content=callout colour='callout' %}

-__Here, we are going to test the hypothesis that a higher greenspace ratio (a higher percentage of green areas) is associated with a higher number of scats found.
+__The aim of this section is to carry out a spatial analysis on area data.
+Here, we are going to test the hypothesis that a higher greenspace ratio (a higher percentage of green areas) is associated with a higher number of scats found.
 We are going to use a dataset I have modified for the purpose of this tutorial.
 The data refer to the number of fox scats found in the city of Edinburgh during a 6 months survey of every public green area in the city.__

 To do so, I have constructed a lattice that covers the study area, and for each zone recorded the number of scats found, along with the greenspace ratio, calculated using the <a href="https://digimap.edina.ac.uk/webhelp/os/data_information/os_products/scotlands_greenspace_map.htm" target="_blank">Greenspace Dataset</a> from Edina Digimap.